sgeb/acdcli/README.md

 ## Installation

-Binary releases are made available upon reaching a milestone.
-No milestone has been reached yet, therefore no binaries.
-Fear not, acdcli can still be installed from source:
+### From binary releases

+Binary releases are created upon reaching a milestone and made available on [Bintray](https://bintray.com/sgeb/acdcli/acdcli/).
+Download the version and architecture of your chosing, optionally verifying the signature and MD5 sums.
+Unzip the archive and you're ready to go.
+The `acdcli` executable (or `acdcli.exe` on Windows) is all you need to run, no external dependencies.

+### From source

 ```bash
 # clone this repo